chrisluedtke/ACM-School-Placement/README.md

 ---------------|------
 School Type | Elementary or High School
 Grade Levels Served | 3, 4, 5, 6, 7, 8, 9
 Racial/Ethnic distribution | Necessary?
+Are we optimizing for demographics that are balances across the corps or that reflect student demographics?
 Linguistic Needs |
 Math Ability Needs | High Schools need stronger math ability Address (commute times) |
 ACM start and end times (commute times) |